yasminefontenele/yasminefontenele/README.md

 ##
 - 🎓  Graduated architect and urbanist
-- 🌱  I’m currently studying software engineering at 42 Porto
+- 🌱  I’m currently studying software development at 42 Porto
 - 💬  42Cadet's are welcome to talk to me on slack (yfontene)

 ##